 At Oriel High School we enjoy a strong sense of community amongst students and staff and we value this throughout the school.
 We are an inclusive school and we take every measure to ensure that all students can access and benefit from the broad curriculum we offer.
 Oriel High School holds the Dyslexia Aware mark for its excellent work in this area.
 We also hold Healthy Schools status and our work in encouraging and enabling our students to live and develop healthier lifestyles is being recognised.
 We also hold Investor in Careers status.

-Since the school’s first GCSE examinations in 2007, results have continued to improve, culminating in 2015 with Year 11 gaining an impressive 60% of students gaining 5 A*-C grades, including English & Maths, at GCSE..
-We were especially pleased with this increase as outcomes for our most able students was one of our areas for development.
+Since the school’s first GCSE examinations in 2007, results have continued to improve, culminating in 2017 with Year 11 gaining an impressive +0.34 progress 8 score putting Oriel ranked 5th overall in the county and top in Crawley.
+We were especially pleased with this as the score showed that progress by all students was above average.

 Oriel High School remains ambitious for our students and for our school and we are excited about the journey ahead.